There's an up-and-coming brand that creates original graphics, logos, and apparel with a skiing theme. Its name is nonsense.

 So, this season I went skiing for the first time in a while, with a board I had drawn on it."

-Tanabe also said,
+Tanabe also commented:

 Kojima continues,